fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

       replaceTokensTargets: '**appsettings.*.json' # Target file match pattern for replace tokens task
       keyVaultName: keyVaultName # Get secrets from an Azure KeyVault.
 Useful with replace tokens task when you need to inject secrets into settings
       keyVaultSubscription: 'subscriptionServiceConnection' # Azure service connection to subscription of Azure KeyVault
-      testPlan: 123456 # Required if testSelector is testPlan.
-The ID number of the testPlan
+      testPlan: 123456 # The ID number of the testPlan
-      testSuite: 123456 # Required if testSelector is testPlan.
-The ID number of the testSuite
+      testSuite: 123456 # The ID number of the testSuite
-      testConfiguration: 523 # Required if testSelector is testPlan.
-The ID number of the testConfiguration
+      testConfiguration: 523 # The ID number of the testConfiguration
       testRunTitle: 'Test Run Title'
       testDiagnosticsEnabled: false # Default: true
       testCollectDumpOn: always # Default: onAbortOnly | always | never